James Kirksey Plantation

-The James A. Kirksey Plantation was a moderate plantation of 2600 acre located in northwestern Leon County, Florida, United States, established by James A. Kirksey.
+The James A. Kirksey Plantation was a moderate forced-labor farm of 2600 acre located in northwestern Leon County, Florida, United States, established by James A. Kirksey.
 In 1847 he served as mayor of Tallahassee.
 He had a large number of slaves.

 The James Kirksey plantation house was prefabricated in New York and built on the site in 1832.
 It is a 2-story home 55 ft across the front and 33 ft wide with porches on both floors wrapping from side to front to side.
 The house is supported with 16 fluted Doric columns (8 per floor).
 It is located at 325 N. Calhoun Street in Tallahassee.

 It was photographed for the Historic American Buildings Survey.

 Location

 The Kirksey Plantation was bordered on the north by Frederick R. Cotten's Burgesstown Plantation and on the east by the William A. Carr Plantation.
 Today the first section of 950 acre would be on the west side of North Meridian Road at Orchard Pond Road, including Buck Pond.
 The second section was 3 mi north of Tallahassee on 1280 acre.